 Defining a Monopod

 “Mono” means one and “tri” means three.
 So, as a quick definition, a tripod has three legs while a monopod has only one.
-This means that you have to either stabilise the monopod when you shoot, or physically hold the camera when you have it mounted on the monopod.
+Simple!
+Practically speaking, this means that you have to either stabilise the monopod when you shoot, or physically hold the camera when you have it mounted on the monopod.

 On the surface, a monopod may seem less practical than a tripod.
 You still have to hold it, it’s not as stable, etc. However, there are definite advantages to using a monopod, and many photographers’ kits wouldn’t be complete without it.